JordanHyatt/django-db-views/README.rst

 Set up tests:
 """"""""""""""
-Create a database on your postgres server called *QsViews* (or if you use another name set it as the *DB_NAME* environment variable.)
+Create a database on your postgres server called *qsviews* (or if you use another name set it as the *DB_NAME* environment variable.)

 ::

-    sudo -u postgres createdb QsViews
+    sudo -u postgres createdb qsviews
     sudo -u postgres psql
-    grant all privileges on database QsViews to postgres;
+    grant all privileges on database qsviews to postgres;

 Likewise, if you are using a postgres user other than *postgres* set the name of this user as *DB_USER*.